 Risks of Combining Sleeping Pills and Alcohol

-Alcohol, prescription sleeping pills and over-the-counter sleep aids are CNS depressants — substances that slow brain activity.
-When taken together, these medications have an additive effect that increases sedation and the risk of side effects.
-Mixing sleeping pills and alcohol can increase the risk of:
+Alcohol, prescription sleeping pills and over-the-counter sleep aids are CNS depressants7 — substances that slow brain activity.
+When taken together, these medications have an additive7 effect that increases sedation and the risk of side effects.
+Mixing sleeping pills and alcohol can increase the risk6 of:

 - Slowed breathing (respiratory depression)